iabdukhoshimov/cpp-bootcamp-roadmap/1.1 Basic Computer Science/readme.md

 - [ ] [Given  integers, compute their average, rounded to three decimal places.](https://www.hackerrank.com/challenges/bash-tutorials---compute-the-average/problem?isFullScreen=true)
 - [ ] Write a bash script to print all the files in a directory recursively.
 - [ ] Write a bash script to print all the files in a directory recursively with a specific extension.
-- [ ] Write a bash script to print all the files in a directory recursively with a specific extension and a specific word in the file.
-- [ ] Write a bash script to print all the files in a directory recursively with a specific extension and a specific word in the file and copy them to a new directory.

 - [hackerrank](https://www.hackerrank.com/)